 3.1 Hinckley and Bosworth Borough Council has received an application from the Hinckley Area Taxi Association for an increase in the table of fares.
 The Council approved the current fare tariff in 2011, with a further tariff increase request from the trade being refused in 2013.
-The association has drawn attention in its application to the increase in running costs, the rising price of fuel, the increase in the cost of new vehicles and insurance premiums.
+The association has drawn attention in its application to the increase in running costs, the rising price of fuel, car maintenance and the cost of new vehicles and insurance premiums.

-- 3.2 The letter and proposal from Hinckley Taxi Association is shown at Appendix A, this shows the current and proposed fare structures and detail of how the tariffs are calculated.
-For ease of use the tables show the cost per mile for tariff 1 and 2 and how our fares compare with other local authorities. - 3.3 Prior to the consideration of this proposal Hinckley & Bosworth Borough Council was placed 253 out of 362 councils nationally in the table of fares published by Private Hire & Taxi monthly July 2021.
-A representative from Hinckley Taxi Association will attend the meeting to answer questions.
+- 3.2 The letter and proposal from Hinckley Taxi Association is shown at Appendix A. The application shows the current and proposed fare structures and detail of how the tariffs are calculated.
+For ease of use the tables show the cost per mile for tariff 1 (normal time), tariff 2 (time and a half) and tariff 3 (double time). - 3.3 Prior to the consideration of this proposal Hinckley & Bosworth Borough Council was placed 259 out of 364 in the national table of fares published by National Taxi & Private Hire Association November 2021.